 The success continued as new signing Ott Tänak joined Latvala and Lappi and the trio lifted the manufacturers’ title in 2018.
 Twelve months later Tänak secured his maiden drivers’ crown.

 The team had an all-new line-up in 2020, featuring Sébastien Ogier, Elfyn Evans and rookie Kalle Rovanperä.
-In a compelling season finale, Ogier overcame Evans to claim his seventh drivers’ title and Toyota has retained the same line-up for 2021.
+In a compelling season finale, Ogier overcame Evans to claim his seventh drivers’ title.